 Tasks:

-In 2016, expand global baseline coverage.

-Build on 2015’s coverage of GFOI Participating Countries, UN-REDD National Programme and Partner Countries, WB-FCPF Participating and Partner Countries, CD-REDD Project Countries (BMU).

-Coverage by Landsat and Sentinel-1A, and commissioning, ramp-up, and start of coverage by Sentinel-2A.

 From 2016, multiple full global annual coverage of the world’s forested areas.

-Additional capacity from Sentinel-1B and Sentinel-2A coming online in 2016.
+Additional capacity from Sentinel-1B and Sentinel-2A came online in 2016.

+Sentinel-2B will be launched in late 2017 or early 2018.

-Build to global coverage as defined in the Element 1 Strategy.
+Have built to global coverage as defined in the Element 1 Strategy.

-Continue to pursue interoperability between optical and SAR data.
+Continue to pursue interoperability between data streams (e.g optical-optical, optical-SAR.

 An annual baseline implementation summary report describing the progress toward achieving the goals for the baseline global observation scenario will be produced prior to the CEOS SIT meeting each year.